geoteejay/aws-arch/README.md

 pip install -r requirements.tct
 ```

-### Automated deployment of distributed web application using ansible playbook and
+### Automated deployment of distributed web application using ansible playbook
-The cloud formation template used is from the [AWS well-achitected labs](https://wellarchitectedlabs.com/security/200_labs/200_automated_deployment_of_ec2_web_application/) , with a defense in depth approach incorporating a number of AWS security best practices.
+The cloud formation template used is from the [AWS well-achitected labs](https://wellarchitectedlabs.com/security/200_labs/200_automated_deployment_of_ec2_web_application/) ,and with a defense in depth approach incorporating a number of AWS security best practices.

 The components created include:
 - [VPC](./docs/vpc-architecture.png)